Tree Protection Bylaw Review

 Replacing a large mature tree with two saplings is not a fair trade.
 Replacement trees should be in the same area as where removal took place.

-H Mason almost 2 years ago
+H Mason over 2 years ago

 We need our trees but some developments are necessary such as building more housing supply to meet the housing crisis in this region.
 We should only allow trees to be removed (and later replaced) if a development results in a definite social benefit.
 An example of this is replacing single family houses with multi-family housing.
 Inversely, if a development does not result in a net gain in housing (e.g. a renovation or a house rebuild), tree removal should be restricted.

-Heikel almost 2 years ago
+Heikel over 2 years ago

 If the removed tree is a non-native species, the replacement tree should be a native species.

-Heikel almost 2 years ago
+Heikel over 2 years ago

 Urban trees are essential to maintaining a healthy ecosystem for both animals and humans.
 We need more trees along Saint John's St, Murray St (particularly the north side that has been impacted by apartment building construction), as well as in main intersections and Suter Brook.